marcrickenbach/terpsichore/README.md

    tied to the outputs.
 4. Button Driver
-   Only two buttons directly into the mcu, but will need to handle double press and long press.
+   Only two buttons directly into the mcu, but will need to handle double press and long press eventually.
 5. DAC Driver
    The 12-bit dac handles both the VCA voltages and can be used to output directly.